monetaproject/blockauth/README.md

 #### Why do we require a UID and PWID?

 The hashed password that is stored on the blockchain uses the `UID` as part of the hashing process, so you can't have that saved in the same location as the encoded transaction, else its at risk of random brute-forcing on any encoded transactions found.
 The use of the DN-Key allows you to store the `UID` in the same place that a reference to the hashed password can be found.
-Although this makes the process of remembering your credntials much easier, replacing the `UID` and `PWID` with a simple username also exposses the link between the `UID` and password.
+Although this makes the process of remembering your credentials much easier, replacing the `UID` and `PWID` with a simple username also exposses the link between the `UID` and password.

 We are working on a new version of the specification which will leave this attack vector less vulnerable.
 Your ideas on making this possible are welcomed and encouraged.